 “I don’t want anyone to know who you are.”
 Watkins flopped down into his chair; leaning back, he adjusted his belt around his rotund midsection.
 “If Scott’s pa should find out I destroyed your poster, he’ll not only shoot me on sight but you also.”

 Gideon sipped at the hot black coffee, his dark-brown eyes, unblinking, skimming the rim of the tin mug watching Watkins.
 “And why would he do that?” he asked.

 “It won’t be the first time he’s threatened me,” Watkins said.
 “I’m the sheriff of this village for just as long as he says I am.”

 “Why do you stay if you don’t like the man?”

 “When I arrived here two years ago, I was also on the run.
 Not from the law.
 I felt safe here, and when Kane offered me the job as the village sheriff with a good wage and his word to protect me from the rustlers, I took it.”

 “At the time, I needed money desperately.
 I had got into a card game and lost a lot of money I didn’t have.
 Two men, I didn’t know, paid my debt.
 Worrying about my safety if I stayed in town, I left with them only to find out later they were rustlers.
 I didn’t have a choice but to ride with them, that’s if I wanted to stay alive.
 They had lost a few men while rustling cattle and needed help to drive the herd up north.
 They said they would pick up others like me along the trail to make up their numbers.
 I rode with them for over a week building their trust, then one evening, I got my chance and rode away.
-A few months later, they tracked me here to the village, but Kane was good to his word and chased them off.”
+A few months later, they tracked me here to the village, demanding back the money they had paid in at the card table, but Kane was good to his word and chased them off.”

 Not knowing where all this was leading, Gideon asked, “Who is this, Kane?”